SOPSLab/AmoebotSim/docs/source/scripting/scripting.rst

     writeToFile('shapeformation_data.txt', getMetrics("# Rounds") + '\n');
   }

-In the above script, AmoebotSim will run 25 instances of the shape formation algorithm (with given parameters), writing the value of a metric ("# Rounds") at the end of each individual algorithm instance to a text file.
+In the above script, AmoebotSim will run 25 instances of the shape formation algorithm (with given parameters), writing the value of the "# Rounds" metric at the end of each individual algorithm instance to a text file.

-It is clear how scripting could be expanded to carry out more complex experiments.
+It is clear how the simple scripting above can be expanded to carry out much more complex experiments.

 .. warning::
   The JavaScript file must be saved in a location that is within the application's build directory.